francesco-sodano/AITour_itsarag/challenges/challenge3/challenge3.md

 - Open the Jupyter Notebook provided.
 - Follow the instructions in the notebook to complete the challenge.
-    - Play with the vanilla models.
+    - Play with the vanilla models (OpenAI GPT4o and Phi-4)
     - Add some of the data provided in the dataset and perform some queries to the models.

 Here you have the high-level steps to complete: